 Published by Picture Puffin

 Louise Ward is a former police officer and teacher, now co-owner of Wardini Books in Havelock North and Napier, finally putting that English Literature degree to relevant use.
-Find the shop open 24/7 at www.wardini.co.nz.
+Wardini Books won the Nielsen Bookshop of the Year award at the 2020 NZ Book Industry Awards, and they are open 24/7 at www.wardini.co.nz.